manueljavierlaporta-tech/Shutterstock-Files-Organizer-Python-Automation/README.md

 <div>
   <p>This script was created to make uploading images and videos purchased from Shutterstock to Google Drive easier and faster.
 It doesn't automatically upload files to Google Drive (yet), but it allows you to quickly identify images and videos within your "Downloads" folder (or wherever you're saving your Shutterstock downloads), so you can then easily select and upload them all to Google Drive.
   <br>
-  It runs interactively using native system dialogs, in which you:
+  It runs interactively using native system dialogs.
+The process is like this:
   </p>
   <ol>
     <li>Select the destination folder where the organized structure will be created.</li>